 - Get a Referral: You must get a referral from your physician in order to be evaluated by a transplant program as a potential transplant candidate.

-- Gather Information: Order a free copy of Partnering with Your Transplant Team.
+- Gather Information: Download a free copy of Partnering with Your Transplant Team.
 This handbook is available from the Health Resources and Services Administration (HRSA) to provide wait-listed patients, recipients, and their families a sound overview of the transplant system and suggestions for how to navigate it.
-Copies are available in English and Spanish and are free of charge.
-Obtain your copy from the HRSA Information Center: 1.888.askHRSA or www.ask.HRSA.gov.

 - Select a Transplant Program: Do as much research as possible to find a transplant hospital that meets your needs.
 Issues to consider include location, compatibility with your insurance program, financial arrangements and support group availability.